-2.1 To facilitate decision making and in order to provide key information for potential developers at an early stage, using the best available data a Bat Consultation Zone affecting North Somerset, Sedgemoor and Mendip districts, and Juvenile Sustenance Zones affecting North Somerset and the Cheddar area (See Plans 1 to 4 below) have been identified.
-This is based on an accumulation of known data, beginning with the 1999 and 2001 Radio Tracking Studies of Greater Horseshoe bat maternity roosts.5 The data is constantly being added to and updated.
-Therefore, the Plans reflect the current understanding of key roosts and habitat associated with the SAC.
+2.1 To facilitate decision making and in order to provide key information for potential developers at an early stage, using the best available data a Bat Consultation Zone affecting the Mendip District Council administrative area, and Juvenile Sustenance Zones affecting Mells and the Cheddar area (See Plans 1 to 4 below) have been identified.
+This is an accumulation of known data, beginning with the 1999 and 2000 Radio Tracking Studies of Greater Horseshoe maternity roosts.5 The data is constantly being added to and updated.
+Therefore, the Plans reflect the current understanding of key roosts, habitat and flyways associated with the SAC.

-Bat Consultation Zone (orange, yellow and pale-yellow shading on Plans 1, 2, 5 and 6 below)
+Bat Consultation Zone (orange, yellow and pale-yellow shading on Plans 1, 2, 4 and 5 below)

 2.2 The Bat Consultation Zone illustrates the geographic area where horseshoe bats may be found.
 It is divided into three bands, A, B and C, reflecting the density at which horseshoe species may be found at a distance from a roost site.
-The basis for these distances is set out in Annex 2 and is based on the distances recorded through radio tracking studies at Brockley Hall Stables and Cheddar Caves and research into densities of occurrence throughout the species range.
+The basis for these distances is set out in Annex 2 and is based on the distances recorded through radio tracking studies at Mells Valley, Cheddar Caves, Brockley Hall Stables and Combe Down, and research into densities of occurrence throughout the species range.
 Note that the radio tracking studies only recorded the movements of a small number of bats from each of the maternity roosts and therefore it is likely that any area within the Bat Consultation Zone could be exploited by horseshoe bats.
-Although it is recognised that Greater Horseshoe bats mostly forage within 2.2km of a maternity roost, i.e. within Band A. they can also make regular use of key foraging habitat within 4km, i.e. within Band B. Furthermore, some key areas in Band C can be up to 8km away.
+Although it is recognised that Greater Horseshoe bats mostly forage within 2.2km of a maternity roost, i.e. within Band A, they can also make regular use of key foraging habitat within 4km, i.e. within Band B. Furthermore, some key areas in Band C can be up to 8km away.
 The zoning band widths are set out in Table 1 below and in Annex 2.